ClanCats/Container/README.md

 ### Container factory

 Now we need to parse the container file and compile it as a new class.
-For this task we create the `app.php` file.
-There you need to **require the composer autoloader** and require your source files or configure composer to autload the classes from the `src/` directory.
+For this task, we create the `app.php` file.
+There you need to **require the composer autoloader** and require your source files or configure composer to autoload the classes from the `src/` directory.

 ```php
 require "vendor/autoload.php";